 Higher interest rates and fees:

-Having negative business credit puts you in a higher risk category and will cost you on interest.
+Having poor business credit puts you in a higher risk category and will cost you on interest.
 Many business owners get desperate for funding and end up settling on ‘bad credit’ commercial loans with interest rates over 20 to 30%.
-When you’re able to qualify for loans with lower interest rates that can turn into savings that are passed on to customers and higher profits.
+Lower interest rates translate into greater savings that can be used to offer discounts to customers and increase your profits.

 Getting smaller loans and lines of credit: